Recruiting is just Marketing with a different audience.

 Legal business is booming nationwide, and law firms are growing as fast as they can find the talent to bang out the work.
 I’ve spoken with many firms who despair of January, anticipating the departures of hordes of lawyers soon after they receive their hefty year-end bonuses.
 How are they going to replace them quickly enough?

-What’s irked me for decades is how lawyers see recruiting and marketing as fundamentally different activities.
-In many firms, the Recruiting and Marketing people aren’t integrated; they’re territorial, almost adversarial.
+What’s irked me for decades is how many firms see recruiting and marketing as fundamentally different activities.
+Often, the Recruiting and Marketing people aren’t integrated; they’re territorial, almost adversarial.
 Rarely do they deeply understand the value of blending their skillsets and working together.
 That’s a squandered opportunity.

 Half of your laterals won’t last 5 years.